Ashok-777/Universal-Base-Convertor/README.md

 ⚡ **License**

-This project is licensed under the License.
+This project is licensed under the GPL-3.0 license.
 See the License file for details.

 ---